 The need for such cross-field thinking is clear: according to the National Skills Coalition, about 92 percent of jobs now require digital skills.

-As technology touches nearly every discipline, the ability to combine creative, analytical, and technical thinking has become essential for creating meaningful work in any field.
+With technology touching almost every discipline, the ability to fuse creative, analytical, and technical thinking has become a necessity to develop meaningful work in any area.

 Change is beginning, though unevenly.
 Organizations are slowly learning that a team made of connectors can respond to uncertainty better than one built entirely on specialists.
 The structures just haven’t caught up to that reality.